M-to-N Backdoor Paradigm: A Multi-Trigger and Multi-Target Attack to Deep Learning Models: Our Method

-We first generate poisoned images for each attacked target by poisoning the clean images using different triggers.
-Our attack selects $M$ clean images corresponding to each target in the training dataset as the $M$ triggers.
-This selection of triggers can achieve the following advantages. \begin{itemize} \item The triggers have the same distribution as the clean images in the training dataset, which can make the DNN models generalize to the triggers, according to the discussions in~\cite{lin2020composite}.
-Thus, the triggers can ensure the effectiveness of our attack against multiple targets.
+\red{We randomly select $M$ clean images corresponding to each target class in the training dataset and use their grayscale versions as the $M$ triggers, which can achieve the following advantages.} \begin{itemize} \item \red{The triggers have the same distribution as the clean images in the training dataset, enabling the DNN models to generalize to these triggers as the training progresses, thereby ensuring the effectiveness of our attack across multiple target classes.}

-\item The backdoor models are difficult to be detected by the model-based defenses such as~\cite{wang2019neural,liu2018fine,chou2020sentinet}.
-This is because the triggers cannot bring extra features that are nonexistent in the training dataset to the models during the training process.
+\item The triggers are comprised of clean features and cannot bring extra features that are nonexistent in the training dataset.
+Thus, the backdoored models are difficult to be detected by existing defenses such as~\cite{wang2019neural}, according to the discussions in~\cite{lin2020composite}.

 \end{itemize}